DukeWilki/retro-gamer-quiz/README.md

 * V2.0 Rebranded from "Coding-Quiz" to "Retro-Gamer-Quiz" to better match the UI and make the game more fun for users
 * V2.0 Added gamer based questions, took away coding based questions
 * V2.0 Fixed save score issues, it was previously saving data one game behind
-* V2.0 Removed emooji section from game over screen
+* V2.0 Removed emoji section from game over screen
 * V2.0 Added "Oregon Trail" tribute to the end of the game

 ### FUTURE UPDATES